 But also on a more serious note, I’m pretty sure dad forgot about the caramel cake conversation we had had earlier in the week.
 And that scares the bejesus out of me.
 I’m not ready for him to “get old.”

 Let me tell you though: I switched gears pretty easily here.
-Anything having to do with cannoli I can get behind 100%!
+Anything having to do with cannoli, like these cannoli bites, I can get behind 100%!

 For this creation, I decided to go with my favorite yellow butter cake which I brushed with rum when the layers were fresh from the oven.
 I think a sponge cake would have been great too but I went with the vanilla cake.
 I then sandwiched a homemade cannoli cream filling between the cooled layers and covered the cake with whipped vanilla buttercream frosting.

 The finishing touch – and quite possibly my favorite thing to do with a cake – involved smacking handfuls of mini chocolate chips onto the buttercream.
 Talk about a stress reliever!